Jasonngyt/A-Helping-Paw/README.md

 The Heart Shape enclosing the Paw represents the Love we have for our Pets and our protection (Home) towards them.

 ### Technologies Used
-* HTML4.0, Python and CSS3 were the main language used in this project.
+* HTML4.0, Python, Javascript and CSS3 were the main language used in this project.
 * Bootstrap was used to make the website mobile responsive.
 * Cloud9 was used as the IDE for building the website.
 * Repository was hosted on GitHub.